nsychev/watermark-printer/README.md

   -I, --next-ipp <NEXT_IPP>              Next printer IPP URL
 ```

-## I don't know anything about printers, how to set everything up?
+## I don't know anything about printers, how do I set everything up?

-1. You need the print server — any machine that is available to your clients and capable of running this utility.
+1. You need the print server — any machine available to your clients capable of running this utility.

-2. You need either:
+2. Either you need:

-   a. a printer that can print via IPP — in that case you need to turn on IPP in the printer settings and get URL.
+   a. a printer that can print via IPP — in that case you need to turn on IPP in the printer settings and get the URL;

-      > It's recommended to set static IP to such printer to avoid issues when IP address changes.
+      > It's recommended to set static IP to your printer to avoid issues when the IP address changes.

-   b.
-Linux and CUPS set up on your print server, and printer connected to your computer.
+   b. or your print server must be a Linux machine running CUPS, and the printer should be connected to this server.
 In that case, your URL will be `http://localhost:631/printers/<printer-name>`.

-3. If you use CUPS, **ensure that you have turned firewall on and it is blocking outside connections to CUPS**.
+3. If you use CUPS, **ensure that you have turned the firewall on and it is blocking outside connections to CUPS**.

    Firstly, there were vulnerabilities in CUPS that even allowed remote code execution on your server; and secondly, anyone will be able to print without watermarks.